SSWConsulting/SSW.Rules.Content/rules/start-and-finish-on-time/rule.md

 <!--endintro-->

-You can still have a few minutes of informal conversation at the beginning and end of each meeting, but don’t let it get out of hand.
+You can (and should) still have a few minutes of informal conversation at the beginning and end of each meeting, but don’t let it get out of hand.

 ![](sonja-langford-eikbsc3sdti-unsplash.jpeg)